ibm-cloud-docs/account/faqs-account.md

 We're sad to see you go!
 If there's any way that we can assist you before you decide to close your account, [reach out to us](/unifiedsupport/supportcenter){: external}.

-* To close a Pay-As-You-Go or Subscription account, go to the [Support Center](/unifiedsupport/supportcenter), and click **Create a case** in the Contact Support center.
-Click **Account**, and select the **Cancel/close/suspend** subtopic.
-A support case is required for account security and documentation purposes.
-After your account is closed, all usage is stopped across all services running in your account, and the usage that is accrued in the current billing period is sent in one final invoice at the close of the billing period.
-Closing your account can't be undone and your data is unrecoverable.

 * Before you request an account closure, cancel all services and resources within the account.
 Be sure to state that you want all services and data that is deleted immediately, and that you understand that all services and data are unrecoverable within the account closure case.

 To cancel all devices: